-As well as running clinics at three private practices in Wellingborough, Northampton and Bedford, I work as a senior lecturer in counselling psychotherapy at the University of Northampton Park Campus site.
+As well as running clinics at four private practices in Wellingborough, Northampton, Bedford and Milton Keynes, I work as a senior lecturer in counselling psychotherapy for Chrysalis at the University of Northampton Park Campus site.
 My role is to prepare other counsellors for private practice.
 I also spent six years volunteering with Samaritans as Deputy Director for Volunteer Care.

 I am a member of the British Association for Counselling and Psychotherapy (BACP), an accredited member of the National Counselling Society (NCS) and a member of the NHS Directory of Complementary and Alternative Practitioners.
 I also work for the NHS as a Psychological Wellbeing Practitioner.